neeraj719714/simple-chat/README.md

 `npm run start-server` in one terminal and
 `npm start` in other.

-Now goto `http://localhost:8888` to see the app running.
+Now goto `http://localhost:8888` to see the app running